Updated November 21, 2023.

 When your business buys a piece of equipment, you’re supposed to spread the tax deduction over the asset’s life.
 But why wait?
 The Section 179 deduction and bonus depreciation are two ways to get your entire tax break upfront.*

 So what’s the difference between Section 179 and bonus depreciation?
 Section 179 lets business owners deduct a set dollar amount of new business assets, and bonus depreciation lets them deduct a percentage of the cost.
-In the past, bonus depreciation only covered 50% of an asset’s cost upfront, but the 2018 tax changes increased the rate to 100%, so now both methods let you deduct the entire cost in the same year.
-Section 179 gives you more flexibility on when you get your deduction, while bonus depreciation can apply to more spending per year.
+In the past, bonus depreciation only covered 50% of an asset’s cost upfront, but as of the 2020 bonus depreciation rules this is now 100%, so now both methods let you deduct the entire cost in the same year.
+Based on the 2020 Section 179 rules, Section 179 gives you more flexibility on when you get your deduction, while bonus depreciation can apply to more spending per year.

 When considering Section 179 vs. bonus depreciation, how do you know which works best for your business?
 We break down the main factors:

-- Annual limit on deduction: The maximum Section 179 deduction per year is $1 million, according to the IRS.
-If your business spends more than $2.5 million on a piece of equipment, the amount you are eligible to deduct starts to decrease.
+- Annual limit on deduction: The maximum Section 179 deduction for 2023 is $1,160,000.
+If your business spends more than $2,890,000 on a piece of equipment, the amount you are eligible to deduct starts to decrease.

 - Flexibility with timing: You can choose which purchases to cover under the Section 179 deduction and which to save as future tax breaks.
 You can even split the deduction for individual purchases.
 For example, claiming half the cost of a new car upfront while spreading the rest of the purchase over time.